 A few weeks later, after reading dozens of business blog posts and a couple of books, you felt that turning your business into a franchise business was probably the best way to go.

-The first thing you did was contact a franchise attorney.
+The first thing you did was contact an attorney.
 That’s because you knew that there were lots of legalities involved in franchising.
 And you wanted to do this right.

 Here are some of the other things you did: